momo-trip/SmartC2Rust/README.md

 **Note:** For the benchmark programs, the entry point is set to the main function.

 See [docs/ffi-boundary.md](docs/ffi-boundary.md) for details on how the FFI boundary is designed.

+## Artifact notes
+### Macro handling
+When scaling to larger programs, performing macro analysis from scratch with LLMs becomes impractical due to cost considerations.
+Therefore, we introduce a more structured approach by classifying macros into constant and conditional categories based on parser results.
+The LLM is then used to refine the translated code, ensuring consistency, successful compilation, and integration across translation units.

+### FFI strategy
+In the paper, we focus on command-line tools, where the entry point can be translated using a minimize strategy.
+In contrast, when translating library functions in isolation, FFI interfaces are often unavoidable for interoperability with existing C code.
+Therefore, we provide two modes (`"preserve"` or `"minimize"`) to support both use cases.

 ## Translation procedure